IABTechLab/uid2docs/README.md

 - Provides users a way to globally opt out of UID2, which triggers opt-out requests to all UID2 data holders.

+### UID2 Auditor

+Organization that audits UID2 participating parties for compliance against a stated code of conduct.

+#### Functions

+- Audit members of the trusted UID2 ecosystem to determine if they are compliant.

+- Distribute compliance information to the UID2 Administrators and UID2 Operators.

+## Workflow Summary

+There are four key workflows that make up the UID2 ecosystem:

+- Buy-Side
+- Data Provider
+- Supply-Side
+- User Trust

+### Buy-Side

+This workflow is for DSPs who transact on UID2s in the bid stream.

+#### Buy-Side (DSP) Workflow Overview

+1. Data providers pass first-party and third-party data to DSPs in the form of raw UID2s.

+2. DSPs sync with UID2 Administrator to receive decryption keys.

+3. DSPs accesses UID2 tokens in the bid stream and decrypt them at bid time.

+4. DSPs listen to opt-out requests from UID2 Administrator and blocks buying on any UID2 that has opted-out.

+#### Buy-Side Integration

+DSPs integrate with UID2 to receive UID2s from brands (as first-party data) and data providers (as third-party data) and leverage them to inform bidding on UID2s in the bid stream.

+##### Requirements

+- Accept data in the form of UID2s

+- Bid on data in the form of UID2s

+- Build a webhook for honoring opt-out requests

+- Sync encryption keys daily with the UID2 Administrator

+##### Optional
+If a DSP wants to generate UID2s themselves from email, see the Data Provider section on how to generate UID2s.

+### Data Provider

+This workflow is for organizations that collect user data and push it to DSPs.
+Data collectors include advertisers, data on-boarders, measurement providers, identity graph providers, third-party data providers, and other organizations who push data to DSPs.

+#### Data Provider Workflow Overview

+1. Data provider sends a user’s consented PII to the UID2 Operator.

+2. UID2 Operator generates and returns a raw UID2.

+3. Data provider stores the UID2 and salt bucket.

+    - Server-side: The data provider stores the UID2 in a mapping table, DMP, data lake, or other server-side application.

+4. Data provider sends the UID2 to a DSP using permitted transport protocols defined in the code of conduct.

+5. Data provider monitors the UID2 Operator for rotated salt buckets and updates UID2s as needed.

+#### Data Provider Integration

+To generate UID2s from authenticated PII, data providers must access the UID2 Operator APIs.
+Some advertisers may choose to work through CDPs, data on-boarders, or other service providers instead.

+##### Requirements

+Integrate with the UID2 Operator to generate UID2s and handle salt bucket rotations.

+### Supply-Side

+This workflow is for organizations that propagate IDs to the bid stream via SSPs.
+Supply-side organizations include identity providers, publishers, and SSOs.

+#### Supply-Side Workflow Overview

+1. A user visits a publisher website, mobile app, or CTV app.

+2. The publisher explains the value exchange of the open internet and requests the user log in.

+3. Once the user authenticates, the publisher sends the first-party authenticated PII and corresponding privacy settings to the UID2 Operator via an SDK or direct API integration.
+A publisher may authorize a SSO provider or identity provider to pass PII and privacy settings on their behalf.

+4. The UID2 Operator performs the salt, hash, and encryption process and returns the UID2 Token.

+5. The publisher stores the UID2 Token to share with SSPs during real-time bidding.

+    a.
+Server-side: The publisher stores the token in a mapping table, DMP, data lake, or other server-side application.

+    b.
+Client-side: The publishers stores the token in a client-side app or in the user’s browser as a first-party cookie.

+6. The publisher sends the UID2 token to the SSP at the time of impression.

+7. The SSP places a bid request using the UID2 token, capturing it in the bid stream.

+8. The publisher requests updated UID2 tokens using a refresh token.
+When applicable, the refresh token includes a user’s opt-out request.

+#### Supply-Side Integration

+##### Publisher Direct Integration

+Publishers that want to send authenticated PII and generate UID2s need to access the UID2 Operator API.

+###### Requirements

+- Integrate with UID2 Operator API to generate UID2 tokens

+- Maintain refresh tokens or use the JavaScript client-side SDK provided by UID2 to manage the refresh token.

+- Enable sending the UID2 token to SSPs and other integrating organizations.

+##### Publisher Integration Through SSO or Identity Providers

+Publishers may choose to work with an SSO or independent ID provider that is interoperable with UID2.
+The provider may handle the UID2 integration on their behalf.

+### User Trust

+This workflow is for users engaging with publishers or publisher-related SSOs and identity providers.
+This workflow allows a user to consent to the creation of a UID2 and manage their UID2 consent and privacy settings in the Transparency and Control Portal.

+#### User Trust Workflow Overview

+1. Users visit the Transparency and Control Portal where they can globally opt-out of UID2 for all publishers.

+2. Opt-out requests are sent to UID2 Administrator.

+3. UID2 Administrators distribute the request to DSPs.

+4. UID2 Operators distribute the request to publishers utilizing the refresh token.

+## Frequently Asked Questions

+### Identity

+#### How does a holder of UID2 know when to refresh the UID2 due to salt rotation?

+Metadata supplied with the UID2 generation request indicates the salt bucket used for generating the UID2.
+Salt buckets are persistent and assigned to the underlying PII.
+Use the API provided to return which salt buckets rotated since a given timestamp.
+The returned rotated salt buckets inform the UID2 holder which UID2s to refresh.
+This workflow typically applies to data providers.

+#### How does a holder of a UID2 token know when to refresh it?

+The UID2 token is automatically refreshed as part of the refresh token.
+This workflow typically applies to publishers and SSOs.

+#### How do companies interfacing with UID2 tokens know which decryption key to apply?

+Metadata supplies with the UID2 token discloses the timestamp of encryption, which informs which decryption key applies.

+### User Trust

+#### Can a user opt-out of targeted advertising tied to their UID2?

+Yes, through the Transparency and Control Portal, a user can opt-out of being served targeted ads tied to their UID2.
+The request will be distributed through UID2 Administrator and UID2 Operators to all relevant members.
+Some publishers and service providers have the option to limit access to their products based on a user’s participation in UID2 and it is the publisher’s responsibility to communicate this as part of their value exchange dialogue with the user.

+#### How does a user know where to access the Transparency and Control Portal?

+Publishers, SSOs, or consent management platforms disclose links to the Transparency and Control portal in their login/consent flows, privacy policies, and other means.

+#### Why do advertisers/data providers not need to integrate with the opt-out feed?

+Opt-outs relate to opting out of targeted advertising, which is handled through the publisher and DSP opt-out workflows.
+If the consumer wishes to disengage with a specific advertiser, they need to contact the advertiser directly. <The T&C Portal will link to an advertiser privacy policy where they can request deletion of their data.>